kkk278/Valorant-Triggerbot/README.md

 #Before you start
 - Install libraries with `pip install -U -r requirements.txt`
-- first open the console then run the code with `py main.py`
+- First open the console then run the code with `py main.py`

 #Controls
 Active: f12